-Mums thrive in about six to ten weeks, and they survive well in colder weather.
+Mums thrive for about six to ten weeks, and they survive well in colder weather.
 As the weather starts to cool down, these flowers will start to intensify with their colors and continue to bloom until the first hard frost.

 How to grow mums?